programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 Again: it is up to your research question which fits better.
 If you want only to search if a given subject headings appear in a record, concatenated subject might be enough, if you would like to do statistics on the individual subjects or the correlation of them with other data elements (e.g. comparing them with the title words), the second approach looks better.
 Later in this lesson we'll use the first approach, joining a record's subject headings with the `|` (pipe) character.
 It keeps the DataFrame at one row per record, which makes everything else simpler.
 In this section however we show both approaches.

-PyMARC's `record.subjects` property is a convenience that pulls all MARC fields commonly used for subject headings (the `6xx` fields) into one list.
+The pymarc library's `record.subjects` property is a convenience that pulls all MARC fields commonly used for subject headings (the `6xx` fields) into one list.
 The actual heading text lives in subfield `$a`, but `$a` is not guaranteed to be present, so we check before appending.

 The _concatenation_ approach: